hiba-ahmad/publishing-with-quarto-gandhi-ahmad/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Michelle Gandhi** and **Hiba Ahmad** prepared the the presentation slides and recording.
+They also provided excercises for better understanding.